llabend/laura-abend/work-samples.md

 - I have contributed weekly to getting MVPs spun up and presented that work at All-Company Sprint Reviews where I field questions and feedback
 - I regularly create stories & bugs as needed
 - I am a proponent for and regularly contribute to our end-to-end Cypress test suite
+- I participated in the engineer interview process, helping to identify a lead engineer and recruit another full-stack engineer to the team
-- All of this and more directly contributes to the continuous improvement of BConnect for our customers
+- All of this and more directly contributes to the continuous improvement of BConnect to deliver an excellent product for our customers

 ## Professional Development
 I am passionate about keeping my skills current and continuing to improve individually.
 A few of the ways I do this is by attending conferences, reading documentation & newsletters, participating in the Code Review process, and self-guided learning.

+- Brighton Science Front-End Planning Committee
 - VueConf 2023
 - Cypress Conf 2023
 - Women Who Code Connect Conf 2023